 GNSS Earth Observation Network System (GEONET)

-GSI has established about 1,200 GNSS-based control stations throughout the country.
+GSI has established more than 1,300 Continuously Operating Reference Station (CORS) throughout the country.
 Movement of the land of Japan is daily monitored by GNSS Earth Observation Network System (GEONET).
 Observation data thus obtained are made available for actual survey works and for studies of earthquakes and volcanic activities.

 For more detail